|Class Teachers:||Danuta Perryer & Charlie Cameron|

 Book bags: Please bring this into school every day.

-PE Kits: On a Wednesday please can your child arrive at school in their PE kit.
-For the first term they will be staying in their PE kit all day.
+PE Kits: Please can your child arrive at school in their PE kit on the day stated on the calendar.
+They will be staying in their PE kit all day.

 Click for PE kit uniform

 Spare Clothes: We suggest that each child has spare clothes on their peg.

 Wellies and Waterproofs: To be kept at School for outside play.